 Wendy Nogard is an experienced beekeeper who has been maintaining her own bee yard for many years.
 She has managed outbreaks of varroa mites in her colonies, and recently has seen variable overwinter losses, like many beekeepers in Ontario.
-She also gives oxytetracycline twice a year in order to prevent American Foul Brood (AFB) (Paenibacillus larvae) from infecting her colonies, as she knows there have been affected yards in her region.
-Wendy periodically has discussions with fellow beekeepers and industry experts at the University of Guelph about different management strategies and how to keep her bees healthy, but she has always purchased her supplies and medications from her local apiary supply store (a licensed Livestock Medicines Outlet).
-Being active in the provincial beekeeper association, she knows that medically important antimicrobials are only going to be available by veterinary prescription as of December 1st, 2018, but she had never worked with a veterinarian before.
+She also applies oxytetracycline to her colonies twice a year in order to prevent American Foul Brood (AFB) (Paenibacillus larvae) from infecting her colonies, as she knows there have been affected yards in her region.
+Wendy periodically has discussions with fellow beekeepers and industry experts at the University of Guelph about different management strategies and how to keep her bees healthy, but she has always purchased her supplies and medications from her local apiary supply store (a licensed Livestock Medicine Outlet).
+Being active in the provincial beekeeper association, she knows that medically important antimicrobials are only available by veterinary prescription as of December 1st, 2018, but she had never worked with a veterinarian before.

 - While bees are considered a food animal, bee medicine can be practiced from any type of accredited veterinary facility by a veterinarian who has received training in bee health.

-Wendy called Dr. Malvo about the possibility of obtaining prescriptions for the necessary antimicrobials needed for preventing and controlling disease in her colonies.
-Dr. Malvo noted that in order for her to prescribe and dispense medications, or offer any veterinary services, they must first establish a valid VCPR.
+Wendy called Dr. Malvo about the possibility of obtaining prescriptions for the necessary antimicrobials needed for treating her colonies.
+Dr. Malvo noted that in order for her to prescribe and dispense medications, or offer any veterinary services, they must first establish a VCPR.

 - Dr. Malvo has made Wendy aware of the need to establish a VCPR prior to recommending and/or providing treatment or veterinary services (including the prescribing, dispensing, or administering of drugs) for any animal, group of animals, herd or colony.